 Over the past four months, I’ve lost my sunglasses ($200), wallet (pain in the ass), flip flops ($65), keys (they are somewhere in the house), and bought new $90 shoes all because I was in a rush.
 Furthermore, because I was pressed for time getting to a meeting, I backed out of my house too quickly and crunched my passenger side mirror to bits.
 That was a nice $145 bill.
 It’s so frustrating, and losing and breaking things is partly the reason why I want to be a minimalist.
 If I have nothing, I can’t lose or break anything!

 Every single lost item and extraneous expense is due to being in a rush.
-I failed to pack for my vacation the night before, which caused me to jolt out the door at 7:00am once the taxi cab arrived and in the process, I misplaced my keys.
-I didn’t zip up my tennis bag after changing, so my wallet fell out.
+I failed to pack for my vacation the night before.
+This caused me to jolt out the door at 7:00am once the taxi cab arrived and in the process, I misplaced my keys.
+I didn’t zip up my tennis bag after changing.
+As a result, my wallet fell out.
 I didn’t pack my bag with shoes because I’ve done it countless times before and just assumed I did so.
 I wasn’t about to miss my intermittent bus, and ended up paying $90 as a result.

 As for losing the other stuff, it grates me because I hate wasting money.
 But, I guess I don’t hate wasting money as much as not being mindful and the annoyance of spending an extra minute running through my things to make sure everything is there.

-From now on, I’m going to do several things, and perhaps you should too if you have a propensity to forget and lose things.
+From now on, to fix my absent-minded self, I’m going to do several things.
+Perhaps you should too if you have a propensity to forget and lose things.

 1) Physically write out checklists of the three most common things you do.
 In my case, I will write a checklist for my tennis bag, work bag, and vacation bag i.e. Tennis bag check list: rackets, shoes, shades, shorts, t-shirt, ankle braces, socks, grip, elbow sleeve, hat, make sure all zippers are closed after each change.